art & culture

 The Multilingual Issue

-Concept and work program of an issue of InterAlia.
+InterAlia.
 Journal of Queer Studies, edited by Anna T. and Antke A. Engel.
-Some of the questions asked are: Which languages, dialects, registers, or codes do you use to communicate issues related to pleasures, desires, and communities?
+Contributors engage with questions like Which languages, dialects, registers, or codes are used to communicate issues related to pleasures, desires, and belonging?
 What does it mean when one’s first language is shadowed by another acquired later on?
 What is the impact on the person and their communities?
 How does language affect your sense of identity and belonging and what is the role of visibilities and opacities in that?

 Continue reading